NestedSGX/nestedsgx-ndss25-ae/readme.md

 ```
 sudo ./launch-qemu.sh -hda ae.qcow2 -sev-snp -svsm svsm.bin
 ```
 That way you can start the Guest VM.
-However, the display of the default Guest VM might be too small (i.e. 640 x 480), so if you better your use experience.
+However, the display of the default Guest VM might be too small (i.e. 640 x 480), so if you want to better your use experience.
 We recommend you try to access the Guest VM using SSH.
 ```
 ssh -p 30001 ae-ndss@localhost
 ```